• Skip to primary navigation

 I made my first batch of elderberry syrup from a kit purchased from my friend Beth, who owns and runs Long Ears Herbs, an herb farm and craft business in Pamplin, Virginia.
 Beth sells her kits locally at farmer’s markets, craft fairs and the like.
 If you can, buy your kit from Beth.
 It contains everything to make a batch of elderberry syrup.

-However, if you aren’t from my local part of central Virginia, and you need to make it yourself, you can order the supplies from Amazon.
-I have links at the end of this article to Amazon products you can use instead of Beth’s wonderful kit.
+However, if you aren’t from my local part of central Virginia, and you need to make it yourself, you can purchase dried elderberries at a health food store or an online marketplace such as Amazon.
+Online marketplaces and health food stores also sell prepared elderberry syrup, which you can purchase instead of making it yourself.

 To make elderberry syrup, you’ll need: